YerbaPage/DetectCodeGPT/README.md

 # DetectCodeGPT

 Welcome to the repository for the research paper: "Between Lines of Code: Unraveling the Distinct Patterns of Machine and Human Programmers."
-Here, we present DetectCodeGPT, a novel approach to distinguish between machine- and human-generated code snippets.
-This README will guide you through setting up and using the DetectCodeGPT framework.
+Our paper has been accepted to the 47th International Conference on Software Engineering (ICSE 2025).

 ## Getting Started